I am not a native English speaker; this article was translated by AI.

 }

-Enable thread-pool async IO in the http block to prevent large file read/write from blocking the main process:
+File serving still runs on this box, so I enabled thread-pool async IO in the http block to keep large file reads and writes from blocking workers:

 aio threads;thread_pool default threads=32 max_queue=65536;directio 4m;